StarCycle/SimplePPO/readme.md

  - When you use multiple GPUs, the number of GPUs should be smaller or equal to the number of parallel environments.
  - I am using `gym.vector.AsyncVectorEnv` to create parallel environments with multiprocessing.
 However, debugging a  multiprocessing program is complicated.
 Thus, I advise you to switch to `gym.vector.SyncVectorEnv` during debugging, which only uses multithreading.
  - Current multi-GPU capability can work but is quite slow.
 I will improve it.
+ - New: PPO+Transformer is based on "MultiDiscrete Action Space - Sequential Sampling - Single GPU" configuration.
+It's a dirty implementation but does work.

 ### Citation